 Some airlines have already fizzled out due to coronavirus, and more are sure to follow.
 Others are entering bankruptcy and an uncertain future.
 We can only hope that the vast majority of airlines still have a pulse when the dust settles.

 The Price of Oil

 Jet fuel is one of the biggest costs for each and every airline.
 It’s another huge factor in the price of travel.
-And it’s dropped like a rock.
+And earlier this year, it dropped like a rock.

 That’s little comfort to airlines now, who aren’t flying nearly enough to capitalize on the low prices.
 But if these bottom-of-the-barrel oil prices hold until travel rebounds, it’s a potential catalyst that will pull down airfare with it.

 There are bargains to be had now for future travel.
-And given all these factors, we’re betting there will be even more bargains at the end of this pandemic.
-When you’re ready, we’ll be ready to help you see the world for less.
+And given all these factors, we’re betting there will be even more bargains at the other end of this pandemic, too.